mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

 **Role:** Scout, Ranger, Wilderness Guide

-**Age:** 34 | **Alignment:** Chaotic Good
+## Background
 Lydia guides travelers through dangerous wilderness for fair prices.
 Former circus performer who fell in love with the wild.
 Knows every trail between Silverpine and the northern mountains.

+### Connections
-**Connections:** Friends with druids and rangers.
+Friends with druids and rangers.
 Has explored ruins no one else has found.
 Owes the Silver Circle a favor.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Found something in the mountains she's never told anyone about.
-Her circus family was murdered—she knows by whom.
+1. Found something in the mountains she's never told anyone about.
+2. Her circus family was murdered—she knows by whom.
+}}

+### Hooks
-**Hooks:** Wilderness guide.
+- Wilderness guide.
 Knows secret paths.
-The mountain discovery could be adventure seed.
-Revenge subplot available.
+- The mountain discovery could be adventure seed.
+- Revenge subplot available.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}